 Prior to joining McKenzie Worldwide in 2006, Rob worked at Tektronix as the public relations manager for the Instruments and Video Business Units.
 While at Tektronix he focused on writing news releases, presentations and media backgrounders that were used to fuel global public relations activities by the regional public relations managers.
 In addition, he has worked on the in-house public relations teams at Apple, Cambia Health Solutions and Commerce One.

 He has a Bachelor of Arts degree in history from the University of California, Santa Barbara.

 Rob developed his love of sports from his grandfather who used to share stories about what it was like to like to live in the same neighborhood and speak with players from the Brooklyn Dodgers.
 He has coached his kids in baseball, softball, soccer and basketball and attends local high school football and basketball games regularly even though his kids are now in college.

 Microsoft, SAP, Oracle, Siebel, Apple, DocuSign, Open Text, Tut Systems and more.

-Enterprise software, open source, legal software, content management, hardware
+Enterprise software, cloud computing, open source, legal software, content management, hardware